hyphacoop/restructuring-futures/chat-app/README.md

 If you run into difficulties or need to install Python, check out this [web page](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) for instructions on how to set-up a local testing server.

-Alternatively, you can visit the app [hosted on github pages here](https://tripledoublev.github.io/chat-app/)